ADVISORY USA-ELECTION/NEVADA-CLARK COUNTY

-LAS VEGAS, CLARK COUNTY, NEVADA, UNITED STATES – Clark County officials hold a briefing on the election count.
+LAS VEGAS, NEVADA, UNITED STATES – Officials Clark County hold a news conference to provide an update on their vote counting.

 Restrictions: